 the polygraph?
 Will she agree to let him back into her life?

-to find out where you can watch Friday’s Dr. Phil.
+to find out where you can watch Monday’s Dr. Phil.
 This program contains sexual content.
 Viewer discretion advised.
 TELL DR. PHIL YOUR STORY: Seeking justice?
 Today’s Takeaway: Repressed Memories Deconstructed